How to Catch a Star Staging 2

 A truly immersive experience

-The warmth and inviting nature of our concert hall will allow young audience members to sit cross-legged and close to the action, so that they become totally immersed in the magical tale unfolding around them.
-The lighting in the space is being used gently, but to dazzling effect to create a mesmerising, twinkly atmosphere too.
+The warmth and inviting nature of our concert hall allows young audience members to sit cross-legged and close to the action, so that they become totally immersed in the magical tale unfolding around them.
+The lighting in the space is used gently, but to dazzling effect, to create a mesmerising, twinkly atmosphere too.

 “It’s nice to see a beautiful book like this come to life on the stage.
 I just fell in love with it the minute I read it,” composer Elena Kats-Chernin told us on the first day of How to Catch a Star rehearsals.
 “It touches you really deeply. it’s not just a children’s book, it’s something more profound somehow.”